I am passionate about how languages evolve and diverge from each other and how technology affects these changes.

 English-Chinese translation and interpretation have been my passion ever since college years.
 Prior to returning to MIIS, I worked at McKinsey & Company, a global management consultancy, as an in-house translator and interpreter based in Shanghai.
 There I spent half my time translating business documents, and the other half interpreting for the firm’s foreign partners at various client meetings.

 Mike Gillen (BARS ’78, MBA ’81) is a rare bird – not only does he have degrees from both the Monterey Institute of International Studies and its predecessor the Monterey Institute of Foreign Studies, but he is also the Russian professor who plays the bagpipes and leads the procession at every commencement.
 When you meet Mike, it all makes sense.
 He is a natural teacher who embraces a good challenge, whether in choice of language or instrument.

-I am passionate about (equal access to) second language learning, social entrepreneurship, web development, digital photography, linguistics, world cinemas, and traveling with a purpose.
+I am passionate about (equal access to) second language learning, social entrepreneurship, web development, applied linguistics, world cinemas, and traveling with a purpose.